 A continued investigation of perception.

 Photographs can feel like truth, confirmation that what we reveal is certain.
-I am intrigued by the illusionary component of photography to invite wonder and pose questions, hinting at an unseen world.
+I am intrigued by the illusory component of photography that invites wonder and poses questions, hinting at an unseen world.

 The Burnt photographs began as an attempt to rid my studio space of excess photographic prints, tests, contact sheets, printing mistakes and dead ends.
 The prints are burned in a large recycled oil barrel.
 I watch faces disappear in to a flame, landscapes shrivel and darken to black.
 Memories are triggered as I see these photographs change into a different form.
 I think about how we try and stop time with a photograph, try to hold on to a moment so fleeting.
 So goes this burning.

 The sparks fly high out of the barrel into the air.
 The smoke billows.
 Often it takes a single match to start the fire, other times it takes many more.
 The ash swirls around inside the deep barrel and then comes to rest on the bottom.
 A strong wind will lift the ash into the air, scatter it across my surroundings, and allow new layers of detritus to surface.
 Worlds emerge in the bottom of the barrel, a scorched planet, our earth, a moon.